-We are excited to kick off Habitat Month at NOAA Fisheries.
-All month long, we will share our incredible habitat conservation efforts through our website and social media.
+July is Habitat Month at NOAA Fisheries.
+All month long, we are sharing our incredible habitat conservation efforts through our website and social media.

 The theme this year is "Connecting Habitat, Climate, and Communities!”
 We will explain how our habitat work supports resilient communities and ecosystems and connects to climate change.